-- Academic transcripts must be ordered online at www.getmytranscript.com. - Transcripts are \$10.00. - Transcripts are not released for students who have a financial obligation to the College.
+- Official academic transcripts must be ordered online at www.parchment.com.
+Transcripts are \$10.00 plus applicable mailing fees. - Unofficial transcripts can be printed at no cost from myCCTC. - Transcripts are not released for students who have a financial obligation to the College.